 Short Author Bio

 Megan E. Freeman attended an elementary school where poets visited her classroom every week to teach poetry and she has been a writer ever since.
-She writes middle grade and young adult fiction, and her debut middle grade novel-in-verse ALONE is available from Simon & Schuster/Aladdin.
+She writes middle grade and young adult fiction, and her acclaimed middle grade novel-in-verse ALONE is available from Simon & Schuster/Aladdin.
 Megan is also a Pushcart Prize-nominated poet, and her poetry collection, Lessons on Sleeping Alone, was published by Liquid Light Press.
 An award-winning teacher with decades of classroom experience, Megan is nationally recognized for her work leading workshops and speaking to audiences across the country.
 Megan used to live in northeast Los Angeles, central Ohio, northern Norway, and on Caribbean cruise ships.
 Now she lives in northern Colorado.

 Long Author Bio

 Megan E. Freeman attended an elementary school where poets visited her classroom every week to teach poetry, and she has been a writer ever since.
-She writes middle grade and young adult fiction, and her debut middle grade novel, ALONE, is available from Simon & Schuster/Aladdin.
+She writes middle grade and young adult fiction, and her acclaimed middle grade novel, ALONE, is available from Simon & Schuster/Aladdin.
 Megan is also a Pushcart Prize-nominated poet, and her poetry chapbook, Lessons on Sleeping Alone, was published by Liquid Light Press.

 An award-winning teacher with decades of classroom experience, Megan taught multiple subjects across the arts and humanities to students K-16, and she is nationally recognized for presenting workshops and speaking to audiences across the country.
 She studied theater and dramatic literature for many years, earning degrees from Occidental College and the Ohio State University.